Myostatin: Structure and mechanism of action

 Human myostatin consists of two identical subunits, each consisting of 109 (NCBI database claims human myostatin is 375 residues long) amino acid residues [note the full length gene encodes a 375AA prepro-protein which is proteolytically processed to its shorter active form].
 Its total molecular weight is 25.0 kDa.
 The protein is inactive until a protease cleaves the NH2-terminal, or "pro-domain" portion of the molecule, resulting in the active COOH-terminal dimer.
 Myostatin binds to the activin type II receptor, resulting in a recruitment of either coreceptor Alk-3 or Alk-4.
 This coreceptor then initiates a cell signaling cascade in the muscle that includes the activation of transcription factors in the SMAD family—SMAD2 and SMAD3.
 These factors then induce myostatin-specific gene regulation.
 When applied to myoblasts, myostatin inhibits their proliferation and either initiates differentiation or stimulates quiescence.

 In mature muscle, myostatin inhibits Akt, a kinase that is sufficient to cause muscle hypertrophy, in part through the activation of protein synthesis while stimulating the production of ubiquitin ligases, proteins that regulate muscle protein breakdown.
 However, Akt is not responsible for all of the observed muscle hypertrophic effects, which are mediated by myostatin inhibition.
 Thus myostatin acts in two ways: by inhibiting Akt-induced protein synthesis and stimulating ubiquitin-regulated protein degradation.

 Biological advantage

-Many different mammalian and avian species produce myostatin, indicating that the ability to produce myostatin was positively selected for.
+Many different mammalian (including human) and avian species produce myostatin, indicating that the ability to produce myostatin was positively selected for.

 Effects in animals

 Mutations

-Mutations in myostatin do more than just affect the amount of muscle mass an organism can produce; they also have variable effects on other phenotypes for different species.For example, a Belgian Blue bovine with a mutation that inhibits myostatin production will exhibit a dramatic increase in muscle mass but will also lead to dystocia.
+Mutations in myostatin do more than just affect the amount of muscle mass an organism can produce; they also have variable effects on other phenotypes for different species.
+For example, a Belgian Blue bovine with a mutation that inhibits myostatin production will exhibit a dramatic increase in muscle mass but will also lead to dystocia.
 Other species with myostatin deficiency mutation such as humans or Whippet dogs do not get obstructed labor.